Safety in Norway

 Serious crime is rare, so the occasional murder or rape will get a lot of media coverage, and elicit national shock.

 Norwegian traffic laws are strict, particularly for drunk driving, and Norwegians are not known to be overly reckless drivers.
 Nevertheless, some road deaths do occur.
 In winter, especially, one should exercise caution on narrow roads and at nighttime.
 Headlights are mandatory, even during the day.
 Regulation winter tyres must be fitted in season (November to April).

 Health risks in Norway

 Living in Norway poses no real health risks.
 Norway is almost clinically clean and hasn’t suffered from any epidemics in the past century.
 The tap water is safe to drink and even swimming in lakes, rivers and the fjords is safe.
-In 2009 there was a brief scare when tests showed traces of a certain chemical in the water system in Oslo.
-All households were immediately told to avoid using tap water for some days, just to be on the safe side.

 The healthcare system in Norway is among the best in the world and costs almost nothing for citizens and resident expats in Norway.
 Citizens and residents of the EU can apply for the EHIC (European Healthcare Insurance Card), which entitles them to access Norway’s government-subsidised medical facilities and treatment.